kataras/iris/README.md

 ------------
 > for the next version 'v4'

-- [ ] Refactor & extend view engine, separate the engines from the main code base, easier for the community to create new view engines.
+- [x] Refactor & extend view engine, separate the engines from the main code base, easier for the community to create new view engines.
+- [ ] Extend i18n middleware for easier and better internalization support
 - [ ] Create a router as optional plugin, for optional path parts.
 Its name, 'ryan', taken from the community-member and donator who requested this feature.
 - [ ] Extend the iris control plugin
 - [ ] Remove deprecated functions.